 Prosecution for online activities

 In many countries, especially those in the West, citizens can freely voice their opinions and frustrations against individual politicians or government without fear of reprisals.
 Unfortunately, in the Asia region this isn’t necessarily so.

-Many countries in the Asia region have increasingly been cracking down on political activism (see examples in Singapore and China) and the Philippines is no exemption.
+Many countries in the Asia region have increasingly been cracking down on political activism like in Singapore and China, and the Philippines is no exemption.
 The country has enacted the libel law which makes it a punishable offence.